Copyright ©2016-2017 by Mike Quigley. No reproduction of any kind without permission.

 - The cab that Hayward and Keith take to Keith's hotel is driven by a woman.

 After Marina Sheldon (Zohra Lampert), a gypsy woman, has passed counterfeit money at a bank, a trio of men, who are not connected with her in any way, rob the guards from the armored car parked outside as they leave the place, killing an elderly man on the sidewalk with their machine guns.
 Marina sees the face of one of the robbers when his mask slips.
 The robbers escape in an ambulance which they have rented on the pretext of using as a prop in a porno movie, but, pursued by the police, they flee on foot after finding themselves boxed in, leaving most of their loot behind.
 When Marina is taken to the police station to try and I.D. the robber she saw, she finds his picture in the mug shot files and pockets it.
 Using her connections in the gypsy community, Marina tracks down this man, Clyde Regan (Lane Smith).
-She tells Regan and his two pals that "I'm better at working out angles than anyone I know" and reveals a plan where they can pull off another robbery which will make them a lot more money than their previous attempt.
+She tells Regan and his two associates that "I'm better at working out angles than anyone I know" and reveals a plan where they can pull off another robbery which will make them a lot more money than their previous attempt.
 After hearing this plan, Regan calls her a "gypsy genius."
 Meanwhile, Kojak is after Marina because of the counterfeit money she was passing.
 He visits a fortune telling parlor where Marina and her acquaintances hang out.
 Kojak returns to the station with Marina, who is charged and fingerprinted.
 But Marina wants to make a deal with Kojak: for immunity, she will tell him about the elaborate robbery plan which she formulated with Regan and his pals.
 Kojak goes for this.
 This plan, which even Kojak says is "genius," goes as follows.
-Regan shoots a dart into the radiator of one of the armored car company's trucksthe same company as seen at the beginning of the show.
+Regan shoots a dart into the radiator of one of the armored car company's trucks, the same company as seen at the beginning of the show.
 This causes the water to drain out and the truck to stop running.
 The people driving the truck call for a replacement vehicle and the money they have collected so far is transferred to it.
 Once the replacement truck departs, Regan and his men overpower the one remaining guard, then put this chemical product that stops leaks into the radiator and fill the radiator up with water.
 The replacement truck, following a certain route, is put of action after a gypsy scammer who specializes in letting cars run into him as he crosses the street does his routine, stopping this truck for some time.
 However, Regan and his two pals continue on the route this truck was supposed to take, loading all the money from banks into the back of the repaired truck.
 When they finish, they have in the neighborhood of $5 million.
 However, as per Marina's deal, Kojak and the cops show up at the location where the robbers are apportioning out their money.
 Regan is shot dead while trying to escape and the other two are arrested.
 But there is a twist ending to this show.
 One of Marina's friends has been busted by the cops and is probably spilling the beans about her participation in the counterfeiting scheme so she will likely be arrested again.
-Marina tells Kojak that the reason she pulled a scam on the robbers was because Jonathan Laszlo, the old man who was gunned down and killed outside the bank earlier, was her father.
+Marina tells Kojak that the reason she pulled a scam on the robbers was because the old man named Jonathan Laszlo who was gunned down and killed outside the bank earlier was her father.
 Kojak tells her to get out of town, and when they come to look for her in a few days, if she is not around, they will not pursue her.

 This episode would probably not go over too well today because of political correctness issues.
 It's actually a guy from the Treasury Department who is the first law enforcement person who says about Marina "we think she's a gypsy."
 Kojak calls her a "little con artist."
 When they are following one of the gypsies named Aldo Quire (Michael Ebert), who is a wholesaler of counterfeit bills, Kojak tells Crocker "You've heard about the mob being tight mouthed?
 The gypsies make the mob seem like a non-stop canary."
 Kojak goes to the fortune telling place and, after asking for a tea leaf reading, pulls out one of his Tootsie Pops and starts to look at it like it is a crystal ball, rattling off various gypsy-related clichés.
 He seems to know a lot about typical gypsy scams -- he talks to Marina about these after she has been booked at the station.
 Zohra Lampert, an actress who has specialized in quirky characters over her 60-plus-year career, gives a very good performance, which won her an Emmy.